takekoputa/website/src/pages/index.md

 I also work with [Professor Isaac Kim](https://hackmd.io/39K7_jYrS3K3k4Jbn66iHQ?view) on quantum architectures.

 I received my Bachelor's degree from UC Davis, where I worked for 2 years as a gem5 software engineer.

-I'm joining AMD as a research intern this summer.
+I'm joining AMD as a research intern this summer/autumn.

 ## Research